 Bridging Communication Gap between Individuals, Groups and Interactive Computational Artifacts

 Interactive computational artifacts, such as Intelligent Personal Agents (IPA) and Internet of Things (IoT) are becoming prevalent in people’s everyday technology use.
 Such computing artifacts are intended to help users access information in a timely manner via their dialogue interfaces or to allow users to manipulate and operate an array of interconnected devices with a unified interface.
 However, current designs may not fulfill users’ expectations because of people’s limited understanding of the capabilities and constraints of these technologies.
 In our ongoing work, we’re aware of the issues of system learnability and the potential threat of learned helplessness when users keep receiving unexpected consequences during the interactions.
 We’re exploring the direction of providing tutorial support for learning how to use interactive computational artifacts in order to bridge the gap between users and these complex technologies.
-We aims to delineate a design space with interactive and scaffolding strategies to increase the usability and usefulness of these systems.
+We aim to delineate a design space with interactive and scaffolding strategies to increase the usability and usefulness of these systems.